webhook/webhook-cms-i18n/README.md

 The default `grunt` task runs a watch command that looks for changes to the JSON files in the `translations` and compiles the `translations.js` file.

-If you are not running the default `grunt` task, you need to run the `grunt concat` command to generate a new `translations.js` file with your changes.
+If you are not running the default `grunt` task, you need to run the `grunt compile` command to generate a new `translations.js` file with your changes.